 VLA offers an annual membership fee.
-The membership fees are listed on VLA’s website here.
+The membership fees for artists and arts organizations are listed on VLA’s website here.
+Membership fees for attorneys are listed on VLA’s website here.
+Institutional Membership fees are listed here.
 Membership includes one free consultation and one free placement on our referral case list.
 Members also receive other benefits, such as free access to legal clinics, discounts on subsequent consultations and discounts to our classes.
 If you have questions about our fees, please contact us at 212.319.2787 ext 10.

 8. But, your name is Volunteer Lawyers for the Arts.
 What is free or “Volunteer” about your services if there is a membership fee?

 VLA has a network of New York attorneys willing to work on VLA member matters pro bono (free) basis.
 Once the volunteer attorney agrees to represent a VLA member, the volunteer attorney will not charge for his/her time working on the case.
 However, qualifying members may still be responsible for certain expenses, such as filing fees, mailing and copying expenses, and government administrative fees.